 Nigeria is experiencing adverse climate conditions with negative impacts on the welfare of millions of people.
 The practices of popular musicians in Nigeria are in a way provides connections between diverse worlds of music and the complex realms of global warming and climate change.
-A great variety of Nigerian musical styles and genres engage with environmental issues, the connections with climate change are usually through the story lyrics than the specific sound produced.
-Jimi Solake's (a Nigerian folk musician) music on the 1982 Ogunpa River flood at Ibadan, King Sunny Ade's music on Harmattan an Ebenezer Obey's music on the risks of the coal miners risking their lives to provide a living for their families.
-In addition to the music itself, activities around music making are relevant for their climate connections including the music business, concerts, recording and instruments.
-Classical art music has primarily been one of the reflective, impressionistic engagements with nature, although some have one more with the medium.
-For example, Stephen Albert won the Pulitzer Prize for his Symphony River Run in 1983.
-Soundscapes, the equivalent to visual experiences of land, also have connections with climate change.
-Artists, ethnographers, bioacousticians, scientists and others have, since the advent of recording technology, made sonic portraits of the environment.
-For example, David Dunn as a music composer expressed in his song the problem of the bark beetle in Western pine trees; when stressed by climatechange-exacerbated drought, the trees are more susceptible to beetle attacks.
+A great variety of Nigerian musical styles and genres engage with environmental issues, the connections with climate change are usually through the lyrics content of music more than the specific sound produced.
+For example, Jimi Solanke's (a

+Nigerian folk musician) sang on 1982 flooded Ogunpa River, King Sunny Ade sang on Harmattan occurrence in Nigeria and Ebenezer Obey sang on the risks of the coal miners risking their lives to provide a living for their families, all these are musically linked to climate change in Nigeria.
+In addition to the music itself, activities around music making are relevant for their climate connections including the music business, music concerts, and music recording and musical instruments.
+Classical art music production and performances around the world has primarily been one of the reflective and impressionistic engagements with nature.
+For example, Stephen Albert recorded his Symphony River Run on climate change won the Pulitzer Prize in 1983.
+Artists, ethnographers, acousticians, scientists and others have, since the advent of recording technology, made sonic portraits of the environment.
+For example, David Dunn as a music composer expressed in his song the problem of the bark beetle in Western pine trees; when stressed by climate-changeexacerbated drought, the trees are more susceptible to beetle attacks.
 In this sense, Dunn collaborated with scientists to hear the beetles in order to develop tools to fight and prevent the infestations using sound.
+Music traditions interact in complex ways with the climate, for example, composers use weather representation in musical activities, the most popular type of weather used is the storm presumably, as an allegory for emotional turbulence, such as in Benjamin Britten's Four Sea Interludes from the opera Peter Grimes.
+The wind was found to be the second most popular type of weather to feature in music.
+The Wind can have a variety of characters, from a gentle breeze rustling the trees, as in the beginning of the third movement of Berlioz's Symphonie Fantastique, to a full-blown Antarctic gale, as in Sinfonia Antarctica by Vaughan Williams.
+Strauss needed both sunshine and the Alpine landscape to inspire him.
+Several other composers, such as Berlioz, Schubert, and Wagner, were also dependent on fair weather conditions, associated with high pressure, for their best output.
+Wagner, for example, referred to 'bad-weather unemployment' and wrote: 'This is the awful weather.
+Climate and music could also be linked in the area of climate control since musical instruments are compiled of many organic materials such as wood, metal, or plastic; it makes it difficult to preserve them if they are constantly exposed to high humidity especially as the case in Africa (Nigeria) because leather, wood, natural fibers, and other organic materials absorb moisture; if they are kept in non-climate-controlled environments.
+Moreover, the musical instrument plays the temperature range of a zone of the Northern Hemisphere and is tuned to the average temperature of that region, for example, the cello tracks the equatorial zone, and the viola plays the mid-latitudes.
+One violin plays the high latitudes, and the other traces Arctic temperatures.
+In this case, each instrument plays the pitch of the note to represent the temperature of that particular region.
+Finally, music and climate variables can be expressed as individual musical voices or as dynamic musical qualities, such as pitch, tempo, dynamics, and rhythm.